 - Packing paper

-While plastic tubs are efficient for Christmas tree storage, they usually don’t provide the best protection during a move.
-Think about it like this: Manufacturers ship things in sturdy corrugated cardboard boxes because they stack well and hold their shape — protecting the items inside.
 If you still have the box the tree came in (and it’s in good condition), use it.
-If not, consider purchasing a new box online or at a hardware store.
+If not, consider purchasing a new box online or at a hardware store — or create a custom box from cardboard flats.
 For even more protection, put the tree in a Christmas tree bag before placing it in the box.

-If Christmas lights are just thrown into a box, the bulbs could break, and the strings can become a tangled nightmare (we’ve all been there).
+If Christmas lights are just thrown into a box, the bulbs could break, and garland can become a tangled nightmare (we’ve all been there).
 Instead:

 - Roll the lights around a storage reel (find these cheap online) or

-- Wrap the lights around a sheet of cardboard, using tape to secure the string and finishing with a layer of Bubble Wrap®
+- Wrap the lights or garland around a sheet of cardboard, using tape to secure the ends and finishing with a layer of Bubble Wrap® to keep everything secure

-Pack things like stockings, tree skirts, snow villages, etc., like you would any other household belonging.
-Use original boxes when possible (sturdy boxes made for moving when it’s not), wrap breakables with Bubble Wrap® or packing paper, and use crumpled packing paper to fill space and keep things from shifting in the box.
+Use our packing tips for best practices for everything else.
+Pack things like stockings, ceramic pumpkins, tree skirts, snow villages, etc., like you would any other household belonging.
+Use original boxes when possible (sturdy boxes made for moving when it’s not), wrap breakables with Bubble Wrap® or packing paper, and use crumpled paper to fill space and keep things from shifting in the box.

 If you have questions about packing holiday decorations, leave us a comment.
-We’re happy to help!
+We’re here to help!